jianfushen/jianfushen.github.io/content/research/index.md

+---
+---

 ### Peer-reviewed Articles

-**"The Valuation Effect and Consequences of Clawback Adoption in Real Estate Investment Trusts."** with Daoju Peng, Jianfu Shen, Simon Yu Kit Fung, Eddie Hui (2022). _The Journal of Real Estate Finance and Economics_, 2022. [link](https://link.springer.com/article/10.1007/s11146-022-09909-w#citeas)
+**"The Valuation Effect and Consequences of Clawback Adoption in Real Estate Investment Trusts."** with Daoju Peng, Jianfu Shen, Simon Yu Kit Fung, Eddie Hui (2022). _The Journal of Real Estate Finance and Economics_, 2022. [link](https://doi.org/10.1007/s11146-022-09909-w)

 Shen, J., Hui, E., & Fan, K. (2021).
 The beta anomaly in the REIT market.
 The Journal of Real Estate Finance and Economics, 63(3), 414-436.
 (ABS 3, ABDC “A” journal, SSCI)

 Shen, J., Hui, E., & Fan, K. (2021).
 Did real estate professionals anticipate the 2007-2008 financial crisis?
 Evidence from insider trading in the REITs.
 The Journal of Real Estate Finance and Economics, 63(1), 122-142.
 (ABS 3, ABDC “A” journal, SSCI)

+{style="text-align: justify;"}